 Firm, Fixed Price contracting under FAR Part 12, "Commercial Contracting" is by far the most simple form of government contract because the contractor assumes all the risk and the price is fixed, regardless of cost incurred to the supplier.

 Other acquisition types, such as new technology development or service contracts in a war zone where the scope of work is unpredictable and subject to change, gravitate to cost plus or time and material contract types.
 These contracts pose a lower risk to the supplier but also entail considerable audit and systems support costs in both governement and contractor business operations.

-The following is an extract from the Federal Acquisition (FAR) describing the major contract types utilized by the federal governmment:
+The following are the major contract types utilized by the federal government:

 FAR 16.202 - FIRM FIXED PRICE CONTRACTS